Fadoli/dandere2x/README.md

 ### waifu2x_ncnn_vulkan

 I **strongly** recommend using the vulkan version, it's quite faster than other and "more compatible" on modern gpus.
+The `converter-cpp` is also a good choice but you gotta have the opencl stuff installed on the system.
+More on this later.

 The **path** and the **file** name of `waifu2x_ncnn_vulkan` in that section refers to the installed binary on your system

 You can try leaving it off and letting the program finding and asking what waifu2x binary you want to use in the first run or configuring it yourself.

 I recommend just running the program and see if it works, it auto detects if the file pointed in the json is actually a file.

+More on the installation later.

 ### output_options